Return to overview

 To both these questions, the answer is No. In the entire network there were no machines using winrs nor was there any connection being made to any of the WinRM ports (or any event log like Windows Remote Management/Operational to tell us what the source was).
 Besides, why would you jump to an Exchange server to deploy Mimikatz if you are already so deep inside the network.
 At this moment nothing made much sense, but then …

-When looking into all events prior to the execution of the malicious Powershell script, we noticed that Sysmon was installed and gave us an additional clue.
+When looking into all events prior to the execution of the malicious PowerShell script, we noticed that Sysmon was installed and gave us an additional clue.
 Sysmon made a reverse DNS request to an IP which appeared to be a TOR exit node and connected to the Exchange server on port 443 just a few seconds before the execution of the .ps1 script.
 This was not as clear directly from our EDR nor was there any trace in the IIS log of the Exchange server.
 Somehow the event bypasses the IIS while still connecting to this machine.
-A colleague mentioned the use of a tool called Evil-winRM as a possible attack vector and then all the pieces of the puzzle started to come together…
+A colleague mentioned the use of a tool called Evil-winRM, which is a type of remote shell for interfacing with remote machines, as a possible attack vector.
+This tool requires specific command-line options for configurations related to user profiles and error handling, especially when the remote user lacks administrative privileges on the target system.
+Then all the pieces of the puzzle started to come together…

 EnableCompatibilityHttpsListener = true